 Just before we arrived, we came to a lock where the river Aron surged into the canal to feed the big boat harbour of Panneçot.
 We saw the red umbrellas of the restaurant across the water as we turned off the towpath.

 It was hard to find the entrance to the camping ground.
 We had to circle most of the way around the harbour, past a weir where the river separated once more, then beside a railway line that looked derelict but may not have been.

 Arriving at last, we found the reception closed, which was not surprising in the middle of the day.
-We strolled on to the enclosures, all pleasantly hedged and grassed, but soft and soggy underfoot.
-Most of the campers were further around the shore of the lake, past the moorings, in slummy-looking permanent caravans – probably they were boat-owners.
+We strolled on to the enclosures, all pleasantly hedged and grassed, but soft and squelchy underfoot.
+Most of the campers were further around the shore of the lake, past the moorings, in slummy-looking permanent caravans – probably they were occupied by boat-owners.

 Having set up our tent and had showers (which were no more than tepid), we hung out our wet washing and for the first time this year, it dried before evening.
 Meanwhile we were getting worried by the crop of blisters that we had both developed, and Keith still had a tight feeling behind his knee, first noticed as we left Domecy two days earlier.

 Later we went for a stroll around the campsite.
 There were two boats tied up at the moorings, both much grander than the standard hire boats that frequent the canal.